 People without a Medicare card

-COVID-19 vaccines are free and available for everyone aged 5 years and over in Australia, regardless of Medicare or visa status.
+COVID-19 vaccines are free for everyone in Australia, regardless of Medicare or visa status.
 This includes:

 - asylum seekers

 - migrant workers

 - people who are living in Australia on a visa

 - those whose visas have been cancelled or who have overstayed their visas

 - those who are eligible for, but do not have a Medicare card (for example, some people experiencing homelessness).